top of page

 for cello, by cellists

-Over the past couple of years I have been commissioning solo pieces by colleagues and friends, all of whom are cellist-composers (Kit Downes, Ayanna Witter-Johnson, Zoë Martlew, Colin Alexander, Laura Moody & Jakob Kullberg).
-I am excited to premiere the set of 6 solo pieces in London on January 21st.
+Over the past couple of years I have been commissioning solo pieces by cellist-composers (Kit Downes, Ayanna Witter-Johnson, Zoë Martlew, Colin Alexander, Laura Moody & Jakob Kullberg).
+I was excited to premiere the set of 6 solo pieces in London on January 21st 2025 and will release recordings of the pieces with Delphian Records in 2026.

 The project ‘for cello, by cellists’ is the result of this curiosity.
 6 solo pieces, written across a variety of styles by 6 different, brilliant musicians.